Globalists FAKED Covid DEATHS: Australia Says “NO’ To BOOSTERS For Kids Due To MYOCARDITIS Risk

 As an embalmer John O’Looney is seeing people die in their 20s, 30s, and 40’s which is not normal.

-To booster fake fatality stats, most Covid deaths were inflated to kick off lockdowns and authoritarianism.
+To bolster fake fatality stats, most Covid deaths were inflated to kick off lockdowns and authoritarianism.

 Before the vaccine bioweapon people were dying of cancer after many years of battling the disease.